 You can cut and paste this example and modify it for your own needs.
 Some key points when you make your modifications include the following:

 When GRUB Legacy is launched, you'll see a menu of boot options, each named after a title line in the configuration file.
 Select one and the associated kernel or EFI boot loader should launch.
 An example is shown below (note that it doesn't match the example configuration file earlier).

 Distributions that ship with GRUB Legacy generally include scripts that update its configuration whenever you install a new kernel.
 Thus, you shouldn't have to do much to keep GRUB Legacy working in normal operation, at least not on a Linux-only installation and if you use the version of GRUB Legacy that shipped with your distribution.
-If you multi-boot several OSes, though, you may need to re-adjust your configuration whenever you upgrade your kernel, since the scripts might not get these details right.
+(I've not tested these scripts with modern distributions, though.)
+If you multi-boot several OSes, you may need to re-adjust your configuration whenever you upgrade your kernel, since the scripts might not get these details right.
 Likewise if you installed Fedora's GRUB Legacy on another distribution, since that distribution might try to modify grub.conf or menu.lst in /boot/grub rather than in /boot/efi/EFI/grub (or wherever you install the grub.efi file).
 You may also need to add, delete, or modify stanzas as you make changes to other OSes.

 Go on to "Using GRUB 2"

 Return to "Managing EFI Boot Loaders for Linux" main page

 If you have problems with or comments about this web page, please e-mail me at firstname.lastname@example.org.
 Thanks.